Residue mirror symmetry for Grassmannians: Introduction

 The correlation functions of A-twisted gauged linear sigma models in the cases when gauge groups are not necessarily abelian are computed in \cite{MR3383085, MR3370259} using supersymmetric localization of path integrals.
 The result is given in terms of Jeffrey--Kirwan residues, and reproduces the results of \cite{MR1336089} in abelian cases.

 The aim of this paper is twofold.
-One is to give a brief introduction to quasimap theory and its relation to other subjects such as instantons and integrable systems.
+One is to give an expository account of quasimap theory and its relation to other subjects such as instantons and integrable systems.
 The other is to formulate \pref{cj:main}, which states that the correlation function defined in \pref{eq:correlator} in terms of residues coincides with the generating function of quasimap invariants defined in \pref{eq:quasimap_correlator}, and prove it for Grassmannians in \pref{sc:RMSG}.
 This can be considered as a generalization of toric residue mirror symmetry to Grassmannians.
 We also show in \pref{sc:TR} that a slightly weakened version of toric residue mirror conjecture follows from Givental's mirror theorem.
+Nothing else in this paper is new.